Geethen/geeforec.github.io/content/post/practical-1.md

 Using the Sentinel-2 dataset, let’s filter the dataset temporally and spatially, using filterDate() and filterBounds().

-The first step is to load the full Sentinel 2 dataset, using ee.ImageCollection() and provide an area of interest using ee.Geometry.Point()
+The first step is to load the full Sentinel-2 dataset, using ee.ImageCollection() and provide an area of interest using ee.Geometry.Point()

 ```js
 var s2_coll = ee.ImageCollection("COPERNICUS/S2");